 Subsidiary Liability (Article 102 §1 SCC)

 If a felony or misdemeanour is committed in a company in the exercise of commercial activities in accordance with the objects of the company and if it is not possible to attribute this act to any specific natural person due to the inadequate organisation of the company, then the felony or misdemeanour is attributed to the company.
-Inadequate organisation must be the reason why criminal authorities could not determine which natural person actually committed the offence.
-Therefore, as a subsidiary liability, companies may only be found guilty if no natural person may be prosecuted.
+Inadequate organisation must be the reason why the criminal justice authorities are unable to determine which natural person actually committed the offence.
+Therefore, as a subsidiary liability, companies may only be found guilty when no natural person can be prosecuted.

 Primary Liability (Article 102 §2 SCC)

-A company may be held criminally liable irrespective of the criminal liability of any natural persons, provided it is responsible for failing to take the reasonable organisational measures required to prevent such an offence.
+A company may be held criminally liable irrespective of the criminal liability of any natural persons if the company is responsible for failing to take all the reasonable organisational measures required to prevent one of the following offences: criminal or terrorist organisation, financing terrorism, money laundering, bribery of Swiss public officials, granting an advantage, bribery of foreign public officials and bribery of private individuals.
 If a specific individual can be identified as the offender, both the offender and the company may be held liable.
-This provision is limited to the following offences: criminal organisation, financing of terrorism, money laundering, bribery of Swiss public officials, granting an advantage, bribery of foreign public officials and private bribery.

 In both subsidiary and primary liability, the company is liable to a fine of up to CHF5 million.